tjanis99/tjanis99/README.md

 ## Welcome, I'm Trevor 👋

-I'm finishing my degree in May 2025 and sharpening my skills in Java, C++, SQL, and mobile development.
+- I'm finishing my degree in May 2025 and sharpening my skills in Java, C++, SQL, and mobile development.

-Currently exploring new projects to build real-world experience while refining my coding abilities.
+- Currently exploring new projects to build real-world experience while refining my coding abilities.

-📬 Let's Connect!
-Open to collaborations, projects, and discussions.
+- 📬 Let's Connect!
+Open to collaborations, projects, and discussions.\
+    - Reach me: trevorjanis99@gmail.com

 <!--
 **tjanis99/tjanis99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.